HimanshuKanwar2001/mini-crm/README.md

 - **Node.js**: Version 18.x or later (LTS recommended).
 You can download it from [nodejs.org](https://nodejs.org/).
 - **npm** (comes with Node.js) or **yarn**: A package manager for JavaScript.
-- **MongoDB**: Version 4.x or later.
-You can install it locally or use a cloud-hosted service like MongoDB Atlas.
-Download MongoDB Community Server from [mongodb.com](https://www.mongodb.com/try/download/community).
+- **MongoDB**: You can use a cloud-hosted service like MongoDB Atlas (recommended) or install MongoDB Community Server locally (Version 4.x or later).
+  - For MongoDB Atlas, sign up at [cloud.mongodb.com](https://cloud.mongodb.com/).
+  - For local installation, download MongoDB Community Server from [mongodb.com](https://www.mongodb.com/try/download/community).
 - **Google AI API Key**: To use the AI-powered features, you will need an API key from Google AI Studio (for Gemini models).
 You can get one [here](https://makersuite.google.com/app/apikey).

 ## Environment Setup